Static-X: Reunion and Project: Regeneration (2018–present)

 On October 23, 2018, original members Tony Campos, Koichi Fukuda and Ken Jay revealed plans for Static-X to reunite and to release a new album in 2019 called Project Regeneration, which would include previously unreleased tracks with Wayne Static's vocals and guest vocals by David Draiman, Ivan Moody, Dez Fafara, Burton C. Bell, Al Jourgensen, Edsel Dope and others.

 The band also embarked on a worldwide tour in 2019 to celebrate the 20th anniversary of their debut album Wisconsin Death Trip as well as a memorial to Wayne Static, featuring an unidentified vocalist named "Xer0" wearing a mask some confused to be that of Wayne Static.
 This decision received mixed feedback, with some journalists calling it a "creepy Wayne Static cosplay" and "zombie Wayne Static".
 The band insisted that Static's family gave the band their blessing, and Jay noted that it fit Static's "terrifically morbid sense of humour".
 While Xer0's identity has never been officially revealed, speculation has generally pointed at Dope singer Edsel Dope.
-Edsel himself has denied this.
-The mask was made by Laney Chantal, wife of Twiggy Ramirez.
+Edsel himself denied this initially, but later admitted to his role, saying that he and the band felt Xer0 should be a separate entity from Dope.
+The mask was made by the late Laney Chantal, wife of Twiggy Ramirez.

-On February 6, 2020, the band released the first new song from their forthcoming and renamed album Project: Regeneration Vol. 1 titled "Hollow (Project Regeneration)". and announced that Project Regeneration would now consist of two volumes, both with at least 10 songs, all of them with vocals by Wayne Static.
+On February 6, 2020, the band released the first new song from their forthcoming and renamed album Project: Regeneration Vol. 1 titled "Hollow (Project Regeneration)".
+It was then announced that Project Regeneration would now consist of two volumes, both with at least 10 songs, all of them with vocals by Wayne Static.
 The album was slated to be released May 15, 2020, but was eventually pushed to be released on July 10, 2020 due to the manufacturing delays associated with the COVID-19 pandemic.
 The band resumed work on Volume 2 shortly after the release of the first volume.

-On August 22, 2021, Campos stated that the band is currently working on Project: Regeneration Vol. 2, which will also consist of recovered material, as well as entirely new songs.
+On August 22, 2021, Campos stated that the band was working on Project: Regeneration Vol. 2, which also consists of recovered material, as well as entirely new songs.
 On February 8, 2023, the band announced the album would be released later in the year on November 3.
-That same day, the band released the album's lead single, a cover of Nine Inch Nails' "Terrible Lie".
+The lead single for Project: Regeneration Vol. 2 was a cover of Nine Inch Nails' "Terrible Lie".
+On June 12, the Machine Killer Tour was announced with Static-X co-headlining with Sevendust.
+The album's release was eventually pushed back to January 26, 2024, nearly ten years after Static's death.
+Edsel Dope has cited the songs "Black Star" and "Stay Alive" as the reasons for the delay, both of which were built from material discovered in the last minute.
+Regarding the next Static-X album, Campos stated that it was up to the fans if the band could continue making music without Wayne Static.

+In March 2024, a documentary about the band, Evil Disco: The Rise, Fall, and Regeneration of Static-X, was announced.